cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_generalization.md

 This section contains metrics for the discovery:

-  - geomean interestingness: The geometric mean of the interestingnesses of a group of blocks sampled from the represented concrete basic blocks of this abstract block.
-    The higher this value, the more dramatic is the deviation between the tools under investigation (may be infinite if at least one of the tools crashes).
   - generality: The minimum number of instruction schemes represented by an abstract instruction of the abstract block.
     The larger this is, the more basic blocks are characterized as interesting by this discovery.
   - witness length: The length of the witness for the generalization of this discovery.